DeepQuantum/dconstruct/README.md

 code --install-extension <path/to/extension/dcpl-lint-0.0.1.vsix>
 ```

+or open the command palette with CTRL+SHIFT+P and type "Install extension via VSIX" and select the .vsix file.

-After this, your .dcpl code should look like this:
+After this, your .dcpl code should look something like this:

 ![dcpl_code](images/dcpl_1.png)